pochito427/geodata/README.md

 ## License

-This project is Copyright 2010-  [Charles R. Severance](www.dr-chuck.com) of the [University of Michigan School of Information](open.umich.edu) and made available under a Creative Commons Attribution 4.0 License - see the [LICENSE.md](LICENSE.md) file for details
+This project is Copyright 2010-  Charles R. Severance (www.dr-chuck.com) of the University of Michigan School of Information and open.umich.edu and made available under a Creative Commons Attribution 4.0 License - see the [LICENSE.md](LICENSE.md) file for details

 ## Acknowledgments